uym2/TreeShrink/README.md

  The program will generate the folder `test_data/mm10_treeshrink_multi/` inside which there are two sets of shrunk trees and removing sets at α = 0.05 and α = 0.10.

- The default mode of TreeShrink is "per-species", which is designed to find outliers for a collection of phylogenetic trees.
-In this mode, the statistical tests are performed for each species.
-We recommend switching to the "all-genes" mode if there are rare species in the dataset.
-Besides, if the input trees are not phylogenetically dependent, one should use the "per-gene" mode instead.
+ There are three modes in TreeShrink: 'per-gene', 'all-genes', and 'per-species'.
+By default TreeShrink will automatically select an appropriate mode, with highest priority to 'per-species' unless there are rare species (i.e. a species that occurs in less than 20 gene trees) in the dataset.
+ Note that the 'auto' mode of TreeShrink never selects 'per-gene', which is only useful if the input trees are phylogenetically independent.
+The user has to manually select the `per-gene` mode in such a case.
 Use ```-m``` to change the mode.

 ```bash
 python treeshrink.py -i test_data/mm10.trees -m per-gene -d test_data/mm10_treeshrink_pergene